 Gas isn’t the only added charge you can expect when renting a car, particularly if you’re swayed by a sea of optional extras.
 To save on convenience fees and any other additional costs, you should familiarize yourself with the different charges, and know how to avoid them.

-On top of these bigger charges, there are lots of optional extras that tend to add up, such as:
+On top of these bigger charges, there are lots of optional extras that tend to add up, including:

 - Extra days